netrixone/udig/README.md

 - [x] Supports multiple domains on the input
 - [x] Colorized output
 - [x] Resolves domains in HTTP headers
-- [ ] Resolves IPs and domains found in SPF record
+- [x] Parses IPs found in SPF record
+- [x] Looks up BGP AS for each discovered IP
+- [ ] Looks up GeoIP record for each discovered IP
-- [ ] Supports a web-crawler to enumerate sub-domains
+- [ ] Attempts to detect DNS wildcards
-- [ ] Supports parallel resolution of multiple domains at the same time
+- [ ] Supports graph output

 ## Download as dependency